georgexuedz/work_summary/gjj/README.md

 We used gunicorn frame and gevent to deal thousands requests in one second.
 I am in charge of some important modules like construct, upload and access.
 I am good at resolving bug, and reconstrcting shit code.
+No matter device development or internet indust, all is deal.